wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 BabelFish also requires processes in the same CCID that share a translation entry to also share the page table.
 BabelFish allows multiple middle-level page table entries (must be of the same type) to point to the same lower-level part, essentially sharing these tables across the processes owning the upper-level tables.
+The shared PTEs should have their Ownership bit cleared, and ORPC bit maintained based on the value of the PC mask of the page.
+Reference counters should also be maintained such that the shared entries can only be recollected after all the sharer processes have exited.